alexwlchan/alexwlchan.net/src/_drafts/documenting-my-dns.md

 ## Getting a snapshot of my existing DNS records

-This mini-project started when I learnt about Alex Dalitz's gem [dnsruby], which lets you list DNS records in Ruby.
+This project started when I learnt about Alex Dalitz's gem [dnsruby], which lets you list DNS records in Ruby.
 Here's a simple example:

 ```ruby